draperunner/kramster-data/README.md

 The file structure of this repo is as follows:

 * New exams (PDFs) that have not been processed are put in the `todo` folder.
-* Exams that are being processed, that is, being written on the specified file format, are put in the root folder.
+* Exams that are being processed, that is, being written on the specified file format, are put in the `doing` folder.
 * When an exam is done, the PDF and the produced .txt file are put in the `done` folder.

 It doesn't get much simpler than that, huh?

 If you want to just add an exam to this repo, make a pull request with your exam in the `todo` folder.
 You don't have to do the whole procedure. :)

-If you want to process an exam that is in `todo`, move it to the root folder and create a .txt file with the same name, and start writing.
+If you want to process an exam that is in `todo`, move it to `doing` and create a .txt file with the same name, and start writing.
 If you are a hero and finishes the exam, please don't put in `done`, but create a pull request.
 I will put in the `done` folder after it has been published to kramster.it.

 ## The File Format
 In this section, the format of the exam file format is explained.
 Some examples are provided.
 For complete examples, check the `done/txts` folder.
 It's full of examples!